Quanosek/zbawieniepl-landing/README.md

 - Confirmation e-mail sent to the user with the requested file as an attachment
 - Internal order log e-mail sent to an administrative address
 - HTML e-mail templates with light and dark mode support
-- Two independent landing pages:
+- Independent landing pages:
   - `/boski-plan-wiekow` — book "Boski Plan Wieków"
-  - `/e-book` — e-book "„Dlaczego warto czytać Biblię?"
+  - `/e-book` — e-book "Dlaczego warto czytać Biblię?"

 ## Requirements